Privacy Policy

 3.4 Personal data in connection with market research and marketing

-We process your personal data when you participate in market research carried out by a third party – in which we sometimes occur in different research regarding law firms which require information from client representatives and to publish news regarding our business, e.g., on our website.
-We may also process your personal data in connection with our marketing activities.
+We process your personal data when you participate in market research conducted by third parties, in which we sometimes feature in various studies regarding law firms that require information from client representatives.
+We also process your data to publish news about our business, for example on our website, and in connection with our marketing activities.

 4. How do we collect the personal data?

-The personal data is submitted to us by, or on behalf of, you, the client, potential client, counterparty, legal representative, or any other person who occurs in the assignment or is collected by us from such persons or from private or public registers or sources.
-The personal data may also be submitted to us by, or on behalf of, you via our webpage, our social media, our digital mailing- and invite system or in another way.
-Finally, the data may be given us in our function as external cooperation partner for whistleblowing.
+Personal data is provided to us by, or on behalf of, you as a client, potential client, counterparty, legal representative, or any other person involved in an assignment.
+We also collect personal data from such persons or from private or public registers or sources.
+Personal data may furthermore be submitted to us by, or on behalf of, you via our website, social media platforms, digital mailing and invitation systems, or through other means.
+Finally, data may be provided to us in our capacity as an external cooperation partner for whistleblowing.

 5. How do we share the information with other companies?